microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

   These other changes may turn out to make the repair data irrelevant.

-Instead of making inverse changes as concrete as possible, we could make them as abstract a possible (containing no repair data), and the needed repair data could be fetched as part of the conversion to Delta.
+Instead of making inverse changes as concrete as possible, we could make them as abstract a possible (i.e., containing no repair data), and the needed repair data could be fetched as part of the conversion to Delta.

 Pros: